-It improves flexibility: While you twist, turn, stretch, and shake, you’ll be moving your body through a wide range of motion that activities like running can’t match.
-Dancing is far from repetitive, so you’ll stretch and lengthen your muscles rather than shortening and tightening them, like repetitive forms of cardio workouts do.
+- Improved flexibility: While you twist, turn, stretch, and shake, you’ll be moving your body through a wide range of motion that activities like running can’t match.
+Dancing is far from repetitive, so you’ll stretch and lengthen your muscles rather than tightening and shortening them, like other repetitive forms of cardio workouts do.

-It works your supporting muscles: Weight training is great for weight loss and toning and targeting large muscle groups like the hamstrings and lats, but it fails to strengthen the tiny stabilizing muscles, tendons, and ligaments in your feet, legs, and core.
-Dancing is a low impact like pilates and works muscles that you can’t target with repetitive exercise or weight training, which will help you improve your balance, making you less susceptible to injuries and falls.
+- Stronger supporting muscles: Weight training is great for weight loss and toning and targeting large muscle groups like the hamstrings and lats, but it can fail to strengthen the tiny stabilizing muscles, tendons, and ligaments in your feet, legs, and core.
+Dancing is low impact like pilates and works muscles that you can’t target with repetitive traditional weight training techniques.
+Challenging all of your muscles with different angles and tempos will help you improve your balance, making you less susceptible to injuries and falls.

-It’s the perfect core strengthener: Speaking of working your supporting muscles, dance fitness is a great way to exercise your core.
-Your abs, lower back, and glutes all benefit from the twisting and turning motions of the dance, which mimics the natural motion of the body.
+- A strengthened, solid core: Speaking of working your supporting muscles, dance fitness is a great way to exercise your core.
+Your abs, lower back, and glutes all benefit from the twisting and turning motions of dance, which mimics the natural motion of the body.
 A stronger core means a stronger back, so you’re less likely to suffer from back pain.

-It’s fun: There’s no doubt about it – dancing is fun!
+- It’s fun: There’s no doubt about it – dancing is fun!
 If you’re someone who thinks that going for a run sounds horrible and spending hours on the elliptical is a boring waste of time, dancing might be just the thing that catches your interest.
 No two dances are the same, and the change in music means you’ll never get bored.
-There’s a reason that we love to dance even as little kids.
+There’s a reason that we loved to dance as little kids!

 - It can help with depression: All that fun you’re having out on the dance floor?
 It’s doing more than just your body good.
 Dancing has been shown to improve your mood and benefit mental health, and it has also been found to help people with social anxiety gain confidence.

 - It’s a total body workout: You’ll be hard-pressed to find a better exercise than dance at targeting every major muscle group in the body.
-Most traditional forms of cardio dance and cardio, like running, only work one or two areas of the body.
+Most traditional forms of cardio, like using a stair stepper or an elliptical machine, only work one or two areas of the body at a time.
 Why not get more bang for your exercising buck?

-- It improves your brain health: As if we haven’t given you enough great reasons to start dancing, did you know it can actually improve your brain health?
+- Improved brain health: As if we haven’t given you enough great reasons to start dancing, did you know it can actually improve your brain health?
 A 2017 study showed that white brain matter, which impacts our brain’s processing and memory abilities, increased in adults who danced regularly.

 What you need to get started